clearlinux/clear-linux-documentation/README.rst

 Documentation Build Instructions
 ================================

-ClearLinux Docs are written in :abbr:`ReStructuredText (ReST)` AKA ``.rst``, which makes it easy to build parsable, command-line readable, indexed, and search-friendly documentation and APIs with `Sphinx`_.
+The `website documentation`_ for Clear Linux* OS for Intel Architecture should be written in :abbr:`ReStructuredText (ReST)` AKA ``.rst``, which makes it easy to build parsable, command-line readable, indexed, and search-friendly documentation and APIs with `Sphinx`_.

 .. _requirements: